MatthiasWM/newt_dongle/hardware/README.md

 ## The NewtCOM Dongle

-The design of the dongle is OpenSource and I encourage anyone with sufficient soldereing skills to build their own dongle.
+The design of the dongle is OpenSource and I encourage anyone with sufficient soldering skills to build their own dongle.
 There is a base dongle that converts the Serial Port signals on the Interconnect port to USB-C. Optionally, the dongle can convert the 5V form the USB-C to 7V to run the Newton.
 There is also an option for a MicroSD card slot for installing software without